 Lisa J. Anderson joined the Office of the President in June 2013, and has managed Special Projects at Northwestern University since July 2015.
 Her key priorities include the promotion of undergraduate mentoring in academia and research, fostering diversity in the academy, and celebrating secondary and post-secondary teaching and learning.

 Lisa directs the Mellon Mays Undergraduate Fellowship (MMUF) program and the Distinguished Secondary Teacher Award (DSTA) program.
 She also provides support for commencement and honors ceremonies, the Presidential Directive on Intercollegiate Athletics, and other academic projects and initiatives.
-She additionally serves as a member of the Committee on Athletics and Recreation, the One Book One Northwestern Selection Committee, and the Association of Northwestern Women Executive Board.
+She additionally serves as a member of the Committee on Athletics and Recreation, the One Book One Northwestern Selection Committee, and the University Diversity Council.

-Lisa received an AB in Philosophy and Biopsychology, Cognition and Neuroscience (BCN) from the University of Michigan and an MS in Higher Education Administration and Policy from Northwestern’s School of Education and Social Policy, and an executive graduate certificate in Nonprofit Management from Harvard University.
+Lisa holds an AB in Philosophy and Brain, Behavior, and Cognitive Science (BBCS) from the University of Michigan, an MS in Higher Education Administration and Policy from Northwestern’s School of Education and Social Policy, and an executive graduate certificate in Nonprofit Management from Harvard University.
 In 2017, she was awarded an Alumnae of Northwestern University Research Grant for work advancing the Northwestern Medical Scholars (NMS) program.